who dives with a group has most likely seen an underwater videographer.

-- I've lost a couple of cameras from underwater flooding over the years, so I chose a waterproof camera (the TS2 is waterproof to 30 ft) & put it inside the case.
+- I've lost a couple of cameras from underwater flooding over the years, so I chose a waterproof camera & put it inside the case.
 That way, if

 the case leaks, then perhaps the camera will be sufficiently waterproof to survive.
 Hopefully I won't have to test that out.

-- In terms of color correction, either use an underwater color correction filter to counter the blue that otherwise blah's out the image (though
+- Get color correction: best is to use an underwater color correction filter to counter the blue that otherwise blah's out the image (though

-- Finally - and this is the cheapest bit, you'll need a dessicant pack that fits inside the
+- Finally - and this is the cheapest bit, get a dessicant pack that fits inside the

-case.
-They stop condensation & lens fogging - a problem when the air humidity is high, even in warm
+case to stop condensation & lens fogging - a problem when air humidity is high, even in warm

 water.
-Most camera stores stock them, but make sure they fit your case/ camera without obscuring anything important!
+Make sure they fit your case/ camera without obscuring anything important!
 They only seem

 to last a few months, even in the original bag, so get them fresh.